Crayon Pop: 2015: FM and Japanese debut

-2016–present: Japanese promotions, first Korean album, indefinite hiatus, Soyul's departure and Reunion
+2016–present: Japanese promotions, first Korean album, group hiatus, Soyul's departure and reunion

 Crayon Pop's first Japanese studio album was released on 20 January 2016.
 The album included their previous Japanese singles as well as Japanese versions of their Korean songs.
 Later that month, the group held concerts in Tokyo, Nagoya and Kobe as "Crayon Pop 1st Japan Tour 2016".
 The Nagoya concert was filmed and released on DVD as Pop in Japan on 16 March.
 Crayon Pop was featured on Mexican boy band CD9's single "Get Dumb", released on 24 August in two versions – English and "K-Mex" (Spanish and Korean).

 On 7 September, their official YouTube channel released a teaser for their pre-release digital song 'Vroom Vroom', later fully releasing the song on the 9th.
 Before their official comeback, their company Chrome Entertainment announced their upcoming album would be a 'renewal', and that the members would play a large role in the process.
 The group released their first Korean studio album Evolution Pop Vol.1 with lead single "Doo Doom Chit" on 26 September.
 After a few weeks of promotion on various music shows, it was announced member Soyul would be on a short hiatus after developing anxiety disorder during the preparations for the album.
 The group continued promotions as 4.
 On 24 November, Soyul announced through her official Daum Cafe that she was engaged to ex-idol Moon Hee Jun.
 The sudden announcement gained much attention from the general public, and later it was announced that the two would wed in February 2017.
 Still as a group of four, Crayon Pop held an event named Winter Party on 19 February, which was co-hosted with Internet crowdfunding platform makestar.co and funded by the fans.
 Project participants were able to choose from several different sets of goods available for the respective amounts of money, although the donors who had pledged the equivalent of $860.90 were exclusively invited to participate in the event.
 Throughout the project's duration, a total of 323 contributors donated together $52,093.40.